 Help make an Everyday Breakthrough happen by joining our team.

 A breakthrough can seem like the smallest thing, but it can make the world of difference to someone on the autism spectrum.
-By becoming a bank support worker at The National Autistic Society you’ll help make Everyday Breakthroughs happen more often.
+By becoming a support worker at The National Autistic Society you’ll help make Everyday Breakthroughs happen more often.

-Being a bank support worker takes bravery, patience and commitment.
+Being a support worker takes bravery, patience and commitment.
 But working with autistic people gives so much more in return.

 Along with a host of benefits – from shopping discounts to flexible working and a competitive pension scheme - we’ll make sure you get excellent autism-specific training to further your career in social care.